 How to Setup this Kodachrome 64 Film Simulation Recipe?

 While many Lightroom versions of Kodachrome film filters are available online, Fujifilm users can shoot SOOC and get stunning results without editing.

 First, you need to do the following things:

-Open your Fujifilm camera, access the shortcut to the film simulation menu to select the Classic Chrome film simulation mode via the Q menu, make the adjustment with the setting below.
+Open your Fujifilm camera, access the shortcut to the film simulation menu to select the Classic Chrome film simulation mode via the Q menu, and make the adjustment with the setting below.

-This digital version of Kodachrome 64 was created using Fujifilm film simulation recipes has a relatively high contrast color process when shooting straight out of the camera.
+This digital version of Kodachrome 64 was created using Fujifilm film simulation recipes and has a relatively high contrast color process when shooting straight out of the camera.